nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `light` command and the theme changed to light mode.

 Step 3.
 The user clicks the `Theme` button above and select the `Dark` choice.
 The theme go back to the dark mode again.

-The following activity diagram summarizes what happens when a user executes these commands or clicks the `Theme` button:

 #### Design considerations: